The Economics of Social Data: Introduction

-Recent empirical work on the effects of privacy regulation such as the European Union's General Data Protection Regulation (e.g., \cite{archsa20} and \cite{joshgo20}), indicates that data externalities are relevant for consumers' and businesses' decisions to share their data.
+Therefore, social data drive a wedge between the socially efficient and profitable uses of information.
+First, the cost of acquiring individual data can be substantially less than the value of the information to the platform.
+Second, although many uses of consumer information exhibit positive externalities, very little prevents the platform from trading data for profitable uses that are in fact harmful to consumers (Proposition \ref{prof} ).\footnote{ Recent empirical work on the effects of privacy regulation such as the European Union's General Data Protection Regulation (e.g., \cite{archsa20} and \cite{joshgo20}), indicates that data externalities are relevant for consumers' and businesses' decisions to share their data.
 In the United States, legislators are also increasingly aware of the consequences of data externalities.
-In particular, the US\ House \cite{house20} reports that \textquotedblleft \lbrack ...] the social data gathered through [a platform's] services may exceed their economic value to consumers.\textquotedblright
+In particular, the US\ House \cite{house20} reports that \textquotedblleft \lbrack ...] the social data gathered through [a platform's] services may exceed their economic value to consumers.\textquotedblright}